 From simple discounts to cosmetic makeovers, every interaction your brand has with a customer is an opportunity to create a memorable loyalty moment.

-Combining transactional benefits with experiences that are directly relevant to your best customers will increase your chances of attracting new members and cultivating a long-lasting relationship.
+Combining transactional benefits with experiences that are directly relevant to your best customers will increase your chances of attracting new members and cultivating long-lasting relationships.

 Transactional Benefits Are Still Important